RihanAli001/House-Price-Prediction-Model/README.md

-# RHouse Price Prediction
+# House Price Prediction Model
-# House-Price-Prediction-Model
+A software to predict the price of the house by using given information about that house.